 (16 August 1944 - 18 February 2013) was an English singer-songwriter and a major influential force in the English psychedelic movement.
-Ayers was a founding member of the pioneering psychedelic band Soft Machine in the late 1960s, and was closely associated with the Canterbury scene.
+Ayers was a founding member of the pioneering psychedelic band Soft Machine in the mid-1960s, and was closely associated with the Canterbury scene.
 He recorded a series of albums as a solo artist and over the years worked with Brian Eno, Syd Barrett, John Cale, Elton John, Robert Wyatt, Andy Summers, Mike Oldfield, Nico and Ollie Halsall, among others.
 After living for many years in Deia, Majorca, he returned to the United Kingdom in the mid-1990s before moving to the south of France.
 His last album was The Unfairground

 Powered by Wikipedia